dgerabagi/data-curation-environment/flattened_repo.md

 Based on the analysis, the following features represent the most significant gaps in user experience and should be prioritized:

-1.  **Keyboard Navigation:** Power users rely heavily on keyboard navigation (arrow keys to move, Enter to open/expand, Space to select).
-The lack of this makes the DCE feel incomplete.
-2.  **Drag and Drop:** The ability to move files and folders by dragging them is a core, intuitive part of any file explorer.
-While technically complex to implement in a webview, its absence is a major point of friction.
+1.  **Undo / Redo (Ctrl+Z):** The ability to undo a file move or deletion is a fundamental expectation for any file manager and its absence is a major point of friction.
-3.  **Cut / Copy / Paste:** Adding standard clipboard operations for files is a key missing piece of basic file management.
+2.  **Cut / Copy / Paste:** Adding standard clipboard operations for files is a key missing piece of basic file management.
-4.  **Expanded Context Menu:** Adding more of the native right-click options, especially `Open in Integrated Terminal` and `Compare Selected`, would significantly reduce the need for users to switch back to the native Explorer.
+3.  **Expanded Context Menu:** Adding more of the native right-click options, especially `Open in Integrated Terminal` and `Compare Selected`, would significantly reduce the need for users to switch back to the native Explorer.
 </file>

 <file path="src/Artifacts/A22.
 DCE - Phase 1 - Search & Filter Feature Plan.md">